domdavis/auldlang/README.md

 The `Happy` allocates memory for the program.
 It takes an argument which defines the size of the memory in cells.
-Zero is an invalid memory size so an argument must be provided. `Happy` is normally the first line in any Auld script as, by default, the defined memory only 1 cell in size. `Happy` can be called at any time and is a destructive operation, throwing away the previous memory contents and setting the `ptr` back to 0.
+Zero is an invalid memory size so an argument must be provided. `Happy` is normally the first line in any Auld script as, by default, the defined memory is only 1 cell in size. `Happy` can be called at any time and is a destructive operation, throwing away the previous memory contents and setting the `ptr` back to 0.